-Desktop SQL log analyzer – no cloud, no server
+Windows desktop SQL log analyzer – no cloud

-Log Parser Lizard is a Windows desktop application for log and event analysis.
-Query IIS logs, Windows Event Logs, text files, CSV/TSV, JSON, XML, registry, file system, Active Directory, databases and more using SQL – all processed on your machine.
+Analyze IIS logs, Windows Events, text files, CSV/TSV, JSON, XML, registry, file system, Active Directory and databases using SQL — with everything processed locally.

-• Great for incident response, threat hunting, debugging, monitoring, BI and ETL.
+• Perfect for debugging, incident response, threat hunting and monitoring.

 Example queries (local files, no database required) SQL